Finance and funding

 The closing dates for application rounds are:

-• 21 February 2025
+- 21 November 2025

-Rural England Prosperity Fund rural business grants
+Rural England Prosperity Fund Rural Business Grants

 In September 2022, the Forest of Dean District was identified by DEFRA as an eligible place for the Rural England Prosperity Fund (REPF).
 REPF aims to improve productivity and strengthen the rural economy and rural communities.
 The district was awarded an allocation of capital funding.
 The REPF is linked with the UK Shared Prosperity Fund (UKSPF).
 Both funding programmes share the same aims.
+See our webpage Rural England Prosperity Fund (REPF) for information on all grants available.

-Boost your business with Faster broadband
+Boost your business with faster broadband

 Grants are available exclusively for Gloucestershire businesses that have yet to access super fast broadband and are not currently in a plan to deliver this.
 Grants of up to £25K of EU funding are available to access faster broadband.
 To find out if your business may be eligible visit the Fastershire website.